idontnow/installers-4-lutris/star-wars-pit-droids/README.md

   Alternatively, manually launch the star-wars-pit-droids-installer.yml found in this repo from within Lutris itself.

-  **NOTE:** game.iss is an InstallShield setup component that allows to silently install the game in the background to C:/Program Files/Lucas Learning/Star Wars Pit Droids/ by default (a recommended directory for the game).
+  **NOTE:** install.iss is an InstallShield setup component that allows to silently install the game in the background to a default directory.
   I followed this guide to generate mine: https://help.kaseya.com/webhelp/en-us/5020000/index.htm?toc.htm?685.htm It is technically not required, and you may install your game with a custom one or without it at all if you wish.
 If you do decide to deviate, be mindful that the default game paths need to be adjusted accordingly in your Lutris settings!